learn-co-curriculum/sql-book-keys-and-relations/README.md

 and you can see now how we're in this predicament where a wizard can have any number of powers and our table has to keep scaling horizontally for each new wizard.
 If one wizard has 17 powers and another has only 1 power, that wizard with just 1 power is going to end up with 17 columns that are nil.
 Database tables don't scale that well horizontally like this.
 Also, you can see that we are starting to desribe a number of identical things.
 If we wanted to know which wizards have "Lightning Bolt" power, our statement would start to get pretty complicated with `OR`'s.
 What if a power has more attributes than just a name?
 Maybe they have an experience level, or we store how much damage they do?
 Do we make 17 more columns for each one of those attributes? `power_1_damage` etc.?
 That sounds like a mess.

-We need to use what we know that a wizard has many powers, any number of powers.
+We need to use what we know: that a wizard has many powers, any number of powers.
 The first thing we need to do is to move powers into their own table:

 ```
 wizards